dphummel/dphummel.github.io/_posts/2024-10-6-PromptManagement.md

 The template can be simplified for managing simpler query prompts.
 You have the flexibility to remove sections as needed to ensure the right outcome.

 #### Executing a Prompt in a Chatbot
-To execute a prompt from the repository in a chatbot like ChatGPT, I view the prompt's "Code" in GitHub, then copy and paste the Markdown into ChatGPT and execute.
+To execute a prompt from the repository in a chatbot like ChatGPT, view the prompt's "Code" in GitHub, then copy and paste the Markdown into ChatGPT and execute.

 #### Access A Prompt Systematically
 A prompt can also be accessed systematically using the URL format: